For the Photographer

 The Wedding Photojournalist Association grants membership to the most talented professional wedding photographers in the industry--photographers who focus solely on using their photography skills in documenting weddings.

-Third Quarter Contest Results
+Fourth Quarter Contest Results

 The Wedding Photojournalist Association is pleased to announce the results of the Third Quarter WPJA Photography Competition.
 Join us as we congratulate all the winners.

 The 2013 Q4 Contest showcases the wedding photojournalism of WPJA members throughout the 2013 year in 17 categories.